syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Padding.md

 ## PlotOffsetEnd

 The [PlotOffsetEnd]() property is used to add padding to the axis at the end position.
-The following code sample demonstrates how padding is applied to the end position for both the primary and secondary axis.
+The following code sample demonstrates how padding is applied to the end position for the secondary axis.

 {% tabs %}